 And of course, if you want to gussy up your gear, all you've got to do is ask for some stickers.
 You can get either the classic In-N-Out crossed palm trees over a white background, or a 16-piece sticker-puzzle that features a couple of boys hiding behind a car and being very naughty indeed.

-As we wrapped up our order and he rung it in, Thomas confided that "this was the coolest day I've ever had at work."
+As we wrapped up our order and he rung it in, Thomas confided, "This was the coolest day I've ever had at work."
 I agreed.
 It was a cool day, and I thought I was all done until I spied a customer doing this:

 Genius.
 Like ice cream scooped onto apple pie, shoving fries into a burger just makes sense, right?